dabana/SteemIt_posts/Crapathon.md

 # What a Crap-A-thon!
-## Fail Hack-a-thons: how to avoid them and how to organize good ones
+## Failed Hack-a-thons: how to avoid them and how to organize good ones

 This week-end I was suppose to attend an IoT Hack-a-thon.
-In fact, my whole week-end was going to be a Hackathon.
 On the one hand I was thinking: "Cool!
-I am going to learn new stuff, meet cool people and drink lots of coffee".
-But on the other hand I was thinking: "Damn, I have to spend a whole week-end inside a building with a bunch of dudes while it's full bright summer shine out hear in Montreal."
-And for anyone who lived both winter and summer in Montreal, these prescious summer days are
+I am going to learn new stuff and meet awesome people in my field".
+But on the other hand I was thinking: "Damn, I have to spend a whole week-end inside a building with a bunch of dudes while it's full bright summer outside."
+And for anyone who has experienced both winter and summer in Montreal, these summer days are precious.

-It is me or Hack-a-thons are getting more and more popular.
-Still, I never to one that was a true success.

-1. Locking up inside for days with a bunch of dudes.
-2. Why do organizers assume people going to hackathons are no lifes that are willing to give up their whole week-end to the cause of code
+So I woke up at 7h00 AM on a Saturday morning to be on-time for my Hackathon.
+Needless to say I had a double shot of that expresso.
+Deep inside me I was hoping the event to be so crapy I would have to leave early and enjoy the rest of my week-end.
+But my rational mind was thinking I had to give the organizers a chance.
+After all, a hack-a-thon is a great networking opportunity!
+So I showed up anyway.

+But my guts were right from the start and indeed, crapy it was.
+What a Crap-a-thon!
+We were only 2 participants on time for the event and the coffee was not event arrived!
+After 2 hours, a grand total of 5 participants had shown-up.
+Since there were so few participants, I was alone in my team.
+So long for the networking opportunity...
+We were given a Raspebrry Pi, a SD card and a proximity sensor and we were told: "make-up an IoT device to read sensors, post stuff automaticaly on social media and, while you are at it, why don't you incorporate some AI!?"
+Without any further details and with half the audience not knowing what SSH is.
+Then the coffee arrived... from Tim Hortons -_- (At least there were some Tim Bits).
+The organizers were very kind and helpful and they seamed to know there stuff and all but seriously, it was impossible for me to stay.

+So I packed my things silently and I stealthily made my way toward the door.
+But then, I heard one of the organizer say: "David?
+You are leaving?", with a shy and trembling voice.
+D'oh!
+I said: "Yes!
+I have to go, sorry.
+Bye!" and I almost ran out of the building, ashamed but releaved.
+So I came back home to my girl friend who was just waking up and I had one of the greatest week-end in a long time.
+The sun was shinning.
+The birds were singing.
+And the beer was chill and tasty.
+It was a great summer week-end in Montreal.

+At least I learned how to totally fail to organize a Hack-a-thon:

+1. Assume your participants to be total no-lives and schedule the event on a week-end.
+Both days?
+Of course!
+2. Give vague instructions
 3.